frostbyte8909/parent-detector/README.md

 Bluetooth:
   1. Connect to "HC-05" using bluetooth and either "1234" or "0000" as password
-  2. Open terminal (MacOS) and enter screen "/dev/ttyACM0 9600"
+  2. Open terminal (MacOS) and enter "screen /dev/ttyACM0 9600"
   3. To exit, Control + A, K